 We're going to talk about the comically nonsensical logistics of the "Battle of the Goldroad" from Game of Thrones (S7E4), commonly just called the 'Loot Train battle.'

 This week, we're going to look at how the effectiveness of arrow fire - especially against armored targets - varies over distance.
 This is, in a sense, a continuation of my previous post on armor penetration, "Punching Through Some Armor Myths," so you may want to refer back occasionally.
 This is going to be a … Continue reading Collections: Archery, Distance and ‘Kiting’

+This post is now available in audio format.
 Quick Note: New Acquisitions is the category for more off-the-cuff or one-off posts.
 Whereas the Collections posts will come every Friday, New Acquisitions will show up irregularly.
 Warning: Spoilers for Game of Thrones, Season 8, Episode 3.
 You have been warned.
-I’m sure I’ll do a complete look at the Battle for Winterfell at some … Continue reading New Acquisitions: That Dothraki Charge
+I’m sure I’ll do a complete … Continue reading New Acquisitions: That Dothraki Charge